Before removing air from the hydraulic system, clean the pipeline connections from dirt and foreign objects.

 10 - pipeline to the brake caliper of the left front wheel,

-11 - pipeline to the brakes of the rear wheels.
+11 - pipeline to the rear wheel brakes.